B3 (stock exchange): Tickers and trade names

 11 and onward, codes may represent many situations, most commonly units (UNT, a certificate meshing different equities together.
 For instance, SULA11 is a unit comprising one common stock and two preferred stocks issued by Sul América S.A.), exchange-traded funds, real estate investment funds (known as FII, REIT in English) and Brazilian Depositary Receipts (BDRs).
 Nevertheless, they may state other conditions, as debenture subscription rights, special situations, and so on.

-It is important to note that "classified" preferred stocks (A, B, C, D and furthermore) do not have an implicit meaning, i.e., each issuer may attribute different rights and restrictions for a given class.
+"Classified" preferred stocks (A, B, C, D and furthermore) do not have an implicit meaning, i.e., each issuer may attribute different rights and restrictions for a given class.
 This means it is mandatory to learn individually their characteristics as they are not directly comparable among companies.

 The suffix B after the ticker means the equity is traded at the over-the-counter (OTC) market.